 Insert here.
 Keep to a concise paragraph or bullets of names.
 End with the following sentence.

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.

 This material is based upon work supported by NASA through contract NNL11AA00B and cooperative agreement NNX14AB60A.

 VII.
 References

-April Sahara, E., Sarr, D. a., Van Kirk, R. W., & Jules, E. S. (2015).
+April Sahara, E., Sarr, D. A., Van Kirk, R. W., & Jules, E. S. (2015).
 Quantifying habitat loss: Assessing tree encroachment into a serpentine savanna using dendroecology and remote sensing.
 Forest Ecology and Management, 340, 9–21.

 Ansley, R. J., & Wiedemann, H. T. (2008).
 Reversing the woodland steady state: vegetation responses during restoration of Juniperus-dominated grasslands with chaining and fire.
 In Western North American Juniperus Communities (pp. 272-290).
 Springer New York.